marodrigues20/udemy_java/JavaSpring&ApacheKafkaBootcamp-BasicToComplete/Sections/Section-06/readme.md

 ## 25. Hello Kafka - Java Spring Code

+- In this lecture, we will create a HelloKafkaProducer.

 Java Reference Project: kafka-core-producer

 ## 26. Consumer is Real Time Indeed

+- In this lecture, we will prove that consumer keep monitoring topic and process incoming message in real time.

 ### Create a Topic
 - $ kafka-topics.sh --bootstrap-server localhost:9092 --create --topic t-fixedrate --partition 1 --replication-factor 1